Buwenge General Hospital: Overview

 As far back as 2008, the Jinja District Administration began preparation for the construction of a general hospital in the district, with funds sourced from the government of China.
-When those plans collapsed, the Uganda Ministry of Health, allocated Sh17 billion for the construction of the hospital in Buwenge on 15 acre, with the construction broken down in phases.
+When those plans collapsed, the Uganda Ministry of Health allocated Sh17 billion for the construction of the hospital in Buwenge on 15 acre, with the construction broken down in phases.

 In 2013, the government of Uganda, borrowed US$195 million from the World Bank to construct, renovate and equip certain hospitals and health centers, including Buwenge General Hospital.
-The specific items to be constructed at the hospital include:
+The specific items to be constructed at the hospital included: